Phys7321/hw02-integrations-tianyizhou1222/README.md

 # hw02-integrations-tianyizhou1222
 hw02-integrations-tianyizhou1222 created by GitHub Classroom

+Homeworks were first uploaded in repository HW02_tianyi, below is the README file in that repo.

 9.19 upload challenge problem 1.1 in .ipynb and .mlx

 9.23 upload HW02 in .m and .ipynb